mapsforge/mapsforge/docs/Getting-Started-Developers.md

 ### Branches

 The mapsforge code has now been consolidated into two main branches as well as releases
-- master: the latest stable development branch.
+- **master**: the latest stable development branch.
 Use this if you want to use newer mapsforge functionality that has not yet been released, but you still want a certain stability.
-- dev: unstable development, features in progress.
+- **dev**: unstable development, features in progress.
 Use this if you want the latest development features and you can live with some instability.
-- 0.4.0 release: use this if you want to build applications built on top of well-tested and stable code.
+- **0.5.0 release**: use this if you want to build applications built on top of well-tested and stable code.

-Code before the 0.4.0 release is not supported anymore and if you are starting development with mapsforge, its use is strongly discouraged.
+Code before the 0.5.0 release is not supported anymore (we do not have the resources to do this) and if you are starting development with mapsforge, its use is strongly discouraged.

-For a while, what has become the 0.4.0 release was known as the 'rescue' branch, while what is known as dev now was the 'rescue-exp' branch.
-Rescue has been merged into master, and rescue-exp has become dev.
-The use of the cloned repositories holding these branches is discouraged, they will only exist for a transition period before being removed.

 ## Development Applications